How to securely access your Synology NAS drive with Enclave¶

 , this causes DSM to pass the --privileged

-to Docker, which effectively enables the container to request --cap-add NET_ADMIN
+argument to Docker, which allows the container to request --cap-add NET_ADMIN

 Before clicking Next